henghuang/snake_rust/README.md

-A snake game written in rust language.
+A snake game write in rust language.

 w s a d <=> up down left right